rshafranek/rshafranek.github.io/_posts/2024-05-23-location-history.md

 For the sake of readers who might be interested in replicating these plots with their own Location History data, I’ve included my R code in this post.
-Let’s start by loading necessary packages and then importing the data:
+We'll start by loading necessary packages and then importing the data.

 ``` r
 ### import necessary packages